yukatan/commangular/README.md

       .add('Command3');

 ```
-When you dispatch 'MyEvent' from the commangular service the Command1 is going to be executed.
-After completion then the Command2 will be executed and then the Command3.
+When you dispatch 'MyEvent' from the commangular service, the Command1 is going to be executed.
+After completion, the Command2 will be executed and then the Command3.

-This is happening in a synchronous execution but what happen if some command has a asynchronous execution???
-The result resolution will be explained below in the documentation but if Command1 is using $http and getting a promise, you can return that promise from the Command1 execute function and Command2 will not be executed until that promise has been resolved.
+This happens in a synchronous execution, but what happen if some command has an asynchronous execution???.
+The result resolution will be explained below in the documentation, but if Command1 is using $http and getting a promise, you can return that promise from the Command1 execute function and Command2 will not be executed until that promise has been resolved.

 ###Building parallel commands.

-The main diference with sequeces is that the commands running in a parallel group dont wait for the execution of the others commands in the group.
+The main diference with sequeces is that the commands running in a parallel group don't wait for the execution of the others commands in the group.

-It has not sense to use parallel commands if these commands are not returning a promise.
+It has not sense to use parallel commands, if these commands are not returning a promise.
 Javascript has just one thread of execution so it is not posible to run synchronous commands at the same time.
-It's a perfect fit for http calls.
-While the http call is waiting the response other commands can be executed.
+It's a perfect fit for http request.
+While the http request is waiting the response other commands can be executed.

 Suppose this :